 This will depend on the amount of material that needs to be removed.
 We have contacted certified landscapers listed on our web site and they furnished cost for a 3 person crew with an hourly rate.

 What if I have Mistletoe in trees on my property?

 Will I have to maintain my property as a Firewise property?

 Yes.
 Once your property is Firewise Certified, you are expected to maintain it.
-Firewise certifications are renewed every two years.
+Firewise certifications are renewed every year.